TITLE 68: PROFESSIONS AND OCCUPATIONS

 3) When there appears to be a lack of compliance with CE requirements, an applicant shall be notified in writing and may request an interview with the Board.
 At that time the Board may recommend that steps be taken to begin formal disciplinary proceedings as required by Section 10-65 of the Illinois Administrative Procedure Act [5 ILCS 100/10-65].

-e) Continuing Education Earned in Other Jurisdictions
+e) CE Earned in Other Jurisdictions

 1) If a licensee has earned CE hours offered in another jurisdiction not given by an approved sponsor for which the licensee will be claiming credit toward full compliance in Illinois, the applicant shall submit an individual program approval request form, along with a $25 processing fee, prior to participation in the program or 90 days prior to expiration of the license.
-The Board shall review and recommend approval or disapproval of the program using the criteria set forth in subsection (c)(3) of this Section.
+The Board shall review and recommend approval or disapproval of the program using the criteria set forth in subsection (c)(3).

 f) Waiver of CE Requirements